signalfx/signalfx-python-tracing/README.md

 monitor more than the auto-instrumentation process configures or you want to add custom instrumentation tags.

 1. Uninstall any previous instrumentor versions.
+If you use the bootstrap utility, it automatically does this for you.
 2. Install the tracing library:
       ```bash
     $ pip install signalfx-tracing